 Federal Work-Study (FWS) is an opportunity for you to work and earn income for your college education while in school.
 It is a federally funded program that awards up to $4,000 per academic year (Fall/Spring) based on need as determined by the FAFSA.

 The program provides part-time on and off-campus jobs for qualifying undergraduate resident students, and can be requested by graduate and online students.
 Visit the Human Resources website to view job openings and complete a student employment application.
-You are eligible to apply for a FWS position if it is offered on your Award Letter.
+You are eligible to apply for a FWS position if it is offered on your financial aid offer.
 In such cases, you are required to secure employment and a position is not guaranteed.

 Federal Work-Study cannot be included toward payment of the upcoming semester bill or Financial Check-In since it depends on you securing a position and working the hours during the upcoming semester.

 Students with remaining Federal Work-Study eligibility for an award year may be able to continue their employment through the summer term and earn their work-study funds.
 Please see your employment supervisor or contact the Human Resources Office for more information